schosio/CHOLAR/README.md

 This will prompt to give password.
 Enter it and let the script run.

+## Using CHOLAR

-2. Then execute CHOLOAR GUI file using:
+Execute CHOLOAR GUI file using:

 ```sh
 bash CHOLAR_GUI.sh
 ```

- 2.1 This will pop up a window to input sample names in the box and sample condition separated by comma.
+1.1 This will pop up a window to input sample names in the box and sample condition separated by comma.

 ![Input window](src/docu_1.png)